IET Faraday Challenge Days

 If you know of a school local to you who is hosting a Faraday Challenge Day this academic year, why not get in touch and see if you can bag your school an invite!

 Please note that the Faraday Challenge Days take place in UK schools and colleges only.

-Last year we had a total of 44 Faraday Challenge Days hosted in schools in England, Northern Ireland, Scotland and Wales, with an additional 11 events which took place at IET Academic Partner universities.
+During the 2011-12 season, we had a total of 44 Faraday Challenge Days hosted in schools in England, Northern Ireland, Scotland and Wales, with an additional 11 events which took place at IET Academic Partner universities.
 Check out which schools made it onto the Faraday Challenge Days League Table 2011-12 and who were crowned the winners at the National Final.